-Roof Repair or Roof Replacement?
+Roof Repair or Replacement?

-Q: Can My Roof Be Repaired or Does It Need to Be Replaced?
+Can My Roof Be Repaired or Does It Need to Be Replaced?

 While a lot of people think that a leaking roof needs to be replaced, this may not be the case unless the roof is old.
 Missing, cracked, broken, and curling shingles can be repaired and replaced to stop a leak, while older roofs or roofs with multiple leaks or widespread issues should be replaced.

 Roof Repair Cost

-Q: What Will It Cost to Repair the Roof?
+What Will It Cost to Repair the Roof?

 Do-It-Yourself Roof Repair

-Q: Can I Repair the Roof Myself?
+Can I Repair the Roof Myself?

 While some small jobs can be tackled by DIY homeowners, major work or a roof replacement is a pretty complex process that requires training and thus should be left to the professionals.
 Professional roofing contractors goes to through training and certification by the manufacturer of the materials in order to obtain extended manufacturer warranties.
 The manufacturer won’t offer a (or void an existing) warranty if the roof is repaired by a person that is not trained by the manufacturer.

-Q: How Long Will My Roof Last?
+How Long Will My Roof Last?

 There are a lot of factors that go into how long a roof will last.
 While most roofs have a warranty, this doesn’t mean that your roof will necessarily go this long without needing to be replaced.
 Some will wear out faster due to severe weather and environmental conditions, while others could last longer.
 Most roofs, however, are designed to last between 15 and 25 years; some types of slate and metal roofs could last longer.

 Roof Hail Damage

-Q: What Causes a Roof to Wear Out?
+What Causes a Roof to Wear Out?

 Severe weather, direct sun, algae, and mildew growth can all be factors in what causes a roof to wear out.
 Hailstones striking the roof and removing some of the granules are also a problem.
 Darker colored roofs tend to wear out slightly faster than lighter colored roofs as well.

 Water Leak Detection